 Video Analytics and Smart Alerts

-And in a business setting video analytics have an even wider range of applications.
+In a business setting video analytics have an even wider range of applications.
 They can be used to count the number of customers entering and leaving a business on a given day, to evaluate the demographic profile of customers or even look at their customers’ path patterns and dwell time within a store.
-When it comes to security, features such tripwire IVS and perimeter protection can further safeguard your business against potential intruders.
+Wile features such tripwire IVS and perimeter protection can further safeguard your business against potential intruders.

 Active deterrence ensures that your CCTV system is actively deterring and preventing crime – not just recording it!
 Keep an eye out for a system that includes one or more of the following proactive features: